sportsdunia logo

 Newlands Cricket Ground is often regarded as one of the most beautiful cricket stadiums in the world.
 Aside from its postcard-worthy views, it is regarded as one of the smaller international cricket grounds in terms of boundary size, particularly towards the Pavilion and Railway ends.
 Newlands, founded in 1888, is steeped in tradition, presenting both domestic and international events with an environment that combines old charm and modern flair.

 With only around 25,000 capacity, it has an electrifying atmosphere, especially at home matches for the Proteas.
-In any day cricket, it can be limited down to as little as 60-65 metres, which ideally favours spinners.
+In any day cricket, it can be limited down to as little as 60-65 meters, which ideally favours spinners.
 The short boundaries are in contrast to the longer ones in T20 matches, and the course more than compensates for those with little distance in between them.
 This ranks among the top 4 smallest cricket stadiums in the world.

 AttributeDetails